keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

 ### Getting each face

 From here, getting the shape of each piece is a simple as checking each face for elements containing that face's value.
-This will produce a boolean array to represent each piece, with true values where the piece is filled and false where there are gaps.
+This will produce a boolean array to represent each piece, with *true* values where the piece is to be filled and *false* where there are to be gaps.
 We store the boolean arrays in a list.

 ```python
 faces = []